drdaemos/xc5-docs/en/misc/how_do_i_submit_my_extension_to_x-cart_marketplace.md

 # Get partner account

 First of all, if you decide to write extensions for X-Cart 5 (theme or module), you need to obtain developer NFR license.
-For that, please send us a message at {% link "alliance@x-cart.com" mailto:alliance@x-cart.com %} with the following information:
+For that, please send us a message at [alliance@x-cart.com](mailto:alliance@x-cart.com) with the following information:

 1. What module you are going to write
 2. Your company name